Scaling Use of Health Data: A Decentralised Approach

 Project Description

-The Scaling Use of Health Data: A Decentralised Approach project funded by the Bill and Melinda Gates Foundation (BMGF) in partnership with The Health Foundation (THF), Western Cape Government Health and Wellness (WCGHW): Metro Health Services (MHS), Health Intelligence (HI) and Emergency and Clinical Services Support (ECSS) together with the City of Cape Town (CCT) aims to support data-driven sub district/substructure level interventions to improve TB and HIV outcomes in the Western Cape (2023-2026).
+The Scaling Use of Health Data: A Decentralised Approach project funded by the Gates Foundation (GF) in partnership with The Health Foundation (THF), Western Cape Government Health and Wellness (WCGHW): Metro Health Services (MHS), Health Intelligence (HI) and Emergency and Clinical Services Support (ECSS) together with the City of Cape Town (CCT) aims to support data-driven sub district/substructure level interventions to improve TB and HIV outcomes in the Western Cape (2023-2026).
 The project aims to contribute to the efforts of the WCGHW and CCT’s Health Directorate to achieve the best possible health outcomes for the population of the Western Cape, particularly for TB and HIV.

 The current project builds on work undertaken in the Western Cape as part of phase 1, 2020 – 2023, which aims to increase effective data utilisation to improve TB, HIV and diabetes outcomes.
 However, scaling of the data use cases to improve linkage and retention in care was impeded by the state of readiness of the tools developed by the PHDC and data access challenges.
 Significant strides have been made with the piloting, iterative improvement and increasing access to these tools during the previous grant period.
 Several tools are ready for scaling to impact patient outcomes, and we are now positioned to realise the full benefit of the data systems that have been established.